-The financial statements include the accounts of Broadleaf Capital Partners, Inc. and its subsidiaries.
+The financial statements include the accounts of the Company, and its subsidiaries.
 Intercompany transactions and balances have been eliminated.
-Equity investments through which we exercise significant influence over but do not control the investee and are not the primary beneficiary of the investee's activities are accounted for using the equity method where applicable.
+Equity investments for which we exercise significant influence over but do not control the investee and are not the primary beneficiary of the investee's activities are accounted for using the equity method where applicable.
 Investments through which we are not able to exercise significant influence over the investee and which do not have readily determinable fair values are accounted for under the cost method where applicable.